1553 succession crisis: Rebellion in London (July 19, 1553)

 On July 19, the Privy Council deposed Jane Grey, proclaimed Mary Queen, and ordered Dudley to cease his resistance.
 The circumstances and motives of this decision are not known (all witnesses distorted the facts to some extent to save their own lives from Mary's wrath), but its timing is known.
-It is likely that the organizers of the coup in the council, William Herbert (Earl of Pembroke), William Paget, and Henry Fitzalan (Earl of Arundel), decided to switch to Mary's side no later than July 18.
+It is likely that the organizers of the coup in the council, William Herbert, William Paget, and Henry Fitzalan, decided to switch to Mary's side no later than July 18.
 However, by the morning of July 19, all available members of the council were acting on Jane Grey's side.
 In the afternoon, they met at Herbert's house at Baynard's Castle in London and agreed to give the crown to Mary.
 The nobles then summoned the Lord Mayor of London and the aldermen to the castle and announced their decision.
 The news quickly spread to the streets, and even before it was officially announced, a popular celebration had begun.
 In the evening, Paget and Fitzalan carried the council's letter of repentance to Framlingham.
 After swearing an oath to Mary, Paget and Fitzalan set out for Cambridge on her orders to arrest John Dudley.